Losing a pet

 For many, the loss of a pet can mirror the grief experienced when we lose a family member.
 Where the pet is the source of love, company and connection, the space left by the passing of a pet can leave an owner feeling deep sadness, isolation and loneliness.

 The bonds we make with animals can be so important and can provide us with joy, pleasure and companionship.
 If your pet dies, there may be some people, who may not associate grief and loss with the passing of a pet and assume that you may not be affected by this grief or if you are it will pass very quickly.

 There may be times, when friends or family, who have been supportive in the past, have an expectation over a period of time that you should be over the death of your pet.
 This can result in feeling hurt, angry, resentful, withdrawn amongst many other feelings and thoughts as everyone’s experience of this is very individual, with no right or wrong response.
-If you are requiring extra support during this time, ring GriefLine on 1300 845 745 and speak with one of our counsellors.
+If you are requiring extra support during this time, ring GriefLine from the contact page on the state hotline number and speak with one of our counsellors.

 Symptoms of grief

 As someone who is experiencing this loss, you may experience a range of emotions and you need to give yourself permission to grieve and recognise that everyone grieves differently and that there is no right or wrong way to grieve.These intense emotions can be difficult to express as pet bereavement is often a silent emotional sorrow and can often be met with a lack of understanding and sympathy.

 At GriefLine we understand the need to talk about the loved one who is no longer with you.